-A complete or full denture is often known for being a removable prosthesis of white plastic teeth in a pink gum-colored plastic base; the denture rests on the remaining gum ridge once all of the teeth in the arch have been removed.
+A complete or full denture is often known for being a removable prosthesis of white plastic teeth in a pink gum-colored plastic base; the denture is designed to rest on the gum ridge after all of the natural teeth have been removed.
 Today, there are options for permanently retaining your denture in place with the use of dental implants.

-It is important to note that life with an upper and/or lower denture is a major lifestyle change when compared to natural teeth.
-Dentures impact the type of food you are able to eat, your self-confidence in social situations and even your self-esteem.
+Life with a removable upper and/or lower denture is a major lifestyle change compared to your natural teeth.
+Dentures can impact the type of food you are able to eat, your self-confidence in social situations and even your self-esteem.
+We can help you have a much more stable feel and more freedom in how you use them with the insertion of dental implants to anchor your denture in place.

-It is an economical solution that allows all missing teeth in the same arch (either the upper or the lower) to be replaced with one appliance.
-A partial denture is inherently much more stable and therefore more comfortable than a complete denture, so if we are able to retain any teeth, a partial denture is a better option than a full denture.
-There are many factors that help us to determine if you are a candidate for tooth replacement with a partial denture.
-Among these factors, the health of the gums and the shape of the anchor teeth are most important.
+A partial denture is inherently much more stable and comfortable than a complete denture, so if we are able to retain any teeth, a partial denture is a better option than a full denture.
+There are many factors that we consider when determining if you are a candidate for tooth replacement with a partial denture.
+We will examine both the health of the gums and the shape and strength of the anchor teeth.

-Finally, partial dentures can be designed to allow for the future loss of teeth which may not be as healthy as the rest.
-Alternatives to partial dentures include bridges, implants, and, occasionally, full dentures.
+Finally, partial dentures can be designed to allow for the future loss of teeth which we can review and discuss during your appointment.

 Call us today at (406) 315-5882 to come in and get fitted for dentures.